rsvim/rsvim.github.io/docs/manual/get_started.md

 - With Tokio's async multithreaded runtime, terminal input is processed asynchronously along with all various file I/O, network and CPU-bound tasks.
 - JavaScript `Promise`, `async`/`await` is natively handled by tokio's async tasks.
-- Configuration or plugin across multiple files can be structured via [ESCM modules](https://tc39.es/ecma262/multipage/ecmascript-language-scripts-and-modules.html) `import` keyword implementation.
+- Multi-file modules and plugins are structured via [ESCM modules](https://tc39.es/ecma262/multipage/ecmascript-language-scripts-and-modules.html) `import` keyword implementation.
 - TypeScript can be parsed and transformed into JavaScript and executed on the V8 engine on the fly.
 - (**TODO**) [NPM package](https://www.npmjs.com/) is also a compatible plugin schema; thereby the npm registry can be leveraged to publish/upgrade/distribute Rsvim plugins.